-Happy New Year, everyone!!!
+It’s all about New Years’s resolutions today.
 I can’t believe it’s 2021 already.
+Happy New Year!
+It’s almost one full year since quarantine.
 My greeting is technically one week late.
 I actually have a good explanation this time.
 I got a new computer and it’s been an absolute bitch to fix.
 Apple employees tried their best to help me but my computer is way too old.
 Everything is good to go now though!

 The problem is that we don’t hold ourselves accountable.
 We might say our New Year’s goals, stick with it for one to two months before bailing.
 Not this year, baby.
 I’ll hold myself accountable by writing down my goals and refer back to them throughout the year so that I stick with them.
 I encourage you to try it too.
 By writing down your New Year’s resolutions, you have something concrete to look back.
 It’s a good self-reminder.
 However, there are a few things to note when it comes to making goals.